cetanhota/wam/README.md

 # Weather Arduino and MySQL (WAM)

 Welcome to WAM.
 This project was put together to insert data directly into a MySQL Database, without using a php based application to handle the insert of data.
+When your all done you could put this in one room of your house plug in the 9VDC adapter and monitor that room.

 WAM is a great way to help introduce you to several different technologies.